spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/product-approval-process-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that, the shop owner can approve products so customers can follow the review process in his company.
+Make sure that the shop owner can approve products so customers can follow the review process in his company.

 {% endinfo_block %}